 Connect with Ronny on Pinterest (click and then follow)

 Connect with Ronny on Instagram (click and then follow)

 Ronny’s most read articles can be found here or by browsing the site: Most Popular Posts (CLICK)

-He supplements his WordPress blog activity by running a very popular Neuroendocrine Cancer Facebook Cancer Community page and in 2018, launched a Patient Support Group.
+He supplements his WordPress blog activity by running the biggest and very popular Patient Support Group.

 Sometimes you just got to climb that hill!